yjg30737/pyqt-custom-titlebar-window/README.md

    * [Code Sample (Including title bar)](#code-sample-including-title-bar)

 ## Requirements
 PyQt5 >= 5.15 - This package is using <a href="https://doc.qt.io/qt-5/qwindow.html#startSystemMove">startSystemMove</a>, <a href="https://doc.qt.io/qt-5/qwindow.html#startSystemResize">startSystemResize</a> which were both introduced in Qt 5.15.
-Sorry for the high requirements.

 ## Setup
 `python -m pip install pyqt-custom-titlebar-window`